-Po Power Management Default: ON.
-Auto on Time Enables the computer to automatically power on for defined days and times.
+Enables the computer to automatically power on for defined days and times.
 Default: Disabled.
 The system will not automatically power up.
-Battery Charge Configuration Enables the computer to run on battery during power usage hours.
+Enables the computer to run on battery during power usage hours.
 Use the below options to prevent AC power usage between certain times of each day.
 Default: Adaptive.
 Battery settings are adaptively optimized based on your typical battery usage pattern.
-Enable Advanced Battery Charge Configuration Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
+Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
 Advanced Battery Charged maximizes battery health while still supporting heavy use during the work day.
 Default: OFF.
-Block Sleep Blocks the computer from entering Sleep (S3) mode in the operating system.
+Blocks the computer from entering Sleep (S3) mode in the operating system.
 Default: OFF. (i) NOTE: If enabled, the computer will not go to sleep, Intel Rapid Start will be disabled automatically, and the operating system power option will be blank if it was set to Sleep.
-Peak Shift Enables the computer to run on battery during peak power usage hours.
+Enables the computer to run on battery during peak power usage hours.
 Default: OFF.
-Wireless Radio Control Enables to sense the connection of the computer to a wired network and subsequently disable the selected wireless radios (WLAN and/or WWAN).
-Upon disconnection from the wired network, the selected wireless radios are re-enabled.
+Enables to sense the connection of the computer to a wired network and subsequently disable the selected wireless radios (WLAN and/or WWAN).
+Upon disconnection from the wired network, the selected wireless radios are reenabled.
 Default: OFF.
-Wake on LAN Enables or disables the computer to turn on by a special LAN signal.
+Enables or disables the computer to turn on by a special LAN signal.
 Default: Disabled.
-Intel Speed Shift Technology Enables or disables the Intel Speed Shift Technology support.
+Enables or disables the Intel Speed Shift Technology support.
 Setting this option to enable allows the operating system to select the appropriate processor performance automatically.
-L Default: ON.
-Lid Switch Enables the computer to power up from the off state whenever the lid is opened.
 Default: ON.
+Enables the computer to power up from the off state whenever the lid is opened.
+Default: ON.

-Table 11.
+Table 12.
 System setup options-Wireless menu

-W Wireless
+Wireless

 Wireless Device Enable Enable or disable internal WLAN/Bluetooth devices.

 WLAN Default: ON.

 Bluetooth Default: ON.

-Table 12.
+Table 13.
 System setup options-POST Behavior menu

+POST Behavior

-POST Behavior Numlock Enable Enables or disables Numlock when the computer boots.
+POST Benavior Numlock Enable Enables or disables Numlock when the computer boots.
+Default: ON.
+Enable Adapter Warnings Enables the computer to display adapter warning messages during boot.

-Table 12.
+Table 13.
 System setup options-POST Behavior menu (continued)